 Bound by their detached and difficult situation, the ZBI had no choice but to do what they were told, especially as they hoped that compliance would lead to confirmation of their oleh status and an aliyah permit.
-The situation drove many to poverty and a sense of alienation and detachment from the place where they now found themselves.
-Although ostensibly they were in their own country and amidst neighbors, they were actually homeless and unemployed and lacked a sense of belonging to the place where they were.
+The situation drove many into poverty and led to alienation from where they now found themselves.
+Although ostensibly in their own country and amidst neighbours, they were actually homeless and unemployed and lacked a sense of belonging.

-6.3 Living alongside immigrants and another acquaintance with the concept of migration
+Living alongside immigrants

-The ZBI migration process is inseparable from other similar processes in Ethiopia (Tadele, Pankjurst, Bevan, and Lavers 2006), especially in Gondar, a large city where different groups have indicated the desire to leave Ethiopia.
-There are many reasons for wanting to leave Ethiopia, including seeking a wider range of income opportunities (Alula 1989; Kothari 2003; McDowell and de Hann 1997; Stark 1991; Worku 1995), reasons related to women’s status in society (Gurmu 2005), and educational, religious, and medical motives.
+The ZBI migration process is inseparable from other similar processes in Ethiopia (Tadele et al. 2006).
+There are many reasons for emigrating from Ethiopia, including seeking more income opportunities (Alula 1989; Kothari 2003; McDowell and de Hann 1997; Stark 1991; Worku 1995), reasons related to women’s status in society (Gurmu 2005), and educational, religious and medical motives.

-In the transit camps in Gondar and elsewhere, people remain Ethiopian citizens.
-In their own minds, however, they live with the status of transit immigrants from the moment that they left their villages and arrived at the transit camps where theywait to migrate to Israel, existing in a local discourse of migration.
-From the perspective of the Israeli government, this group of people does not fit any category and, consequently, they are simply under investigation.
+In the transit camps, people remain Ethiopian citizens.
+In their own minds, however, they are transit immigrants waiting to migrate to Israel, existing in a local discourse of migration.
+From the perspective of the Israeli government, this group fits into no category and, consequently, is simply under investigation.

-7. Next Step Israel
+Next stop, Israel

-The fragility of categories, as is so clear in the case of the two brothers Senbatho and Johannes – an oleh, and an asylum seeker– remains even after the ZBI finally arrive in Israel.
-Senbatho made aliyah and successfully completed all the formal procedures and requirements, including a strict conversion to Judaism supervised by Israeli rabbinical authorities Ultimately, Senbatho received an Israeli ID card.
-All of these milestones would indicate that his journey had concluded and that he could now feel like a citizen among his equals.
-Yet, even after many years in Israel, ZBI like Senbatho may still be perceived as refugees and asylum seekers by wider Israeli society, especially if they live or work in the same areas as asylum seekers from Eritrea or Sudan.
+The fragility of categories, as is clear in the case of the brothers Senbatho and Johannes—an oleh, and an asylum seeker—remains even after the ZBI finally arrive in Israel.
+Senbatho made aliyah and successfully completed all the formal requirements, including strict conversion to Judaism supervised by Israeli rabbinical authorities.
+Eventually, Senbatho received an Israeli ID card.
+These milestones indicated that his journey had concluded and that he could now feel like a citizen among his equals.
+Yet, even after many years in Israel, ZBI like Senbatho may still be perceived as refugees and asylum seekers by Israeli society, especially if they live or work in the same areas as asylum seekers from Eritrea or Sudan.

-Upon arrival in Israel, the olim are housed in absorption centers, and only after a period of time there do they move on to what will be their permanent dwellings.
-Whether by choice, by necessity, or by government directives (e.g. earmarked aid), many settle in neighborhoods that are heavily populated by other olim from Ethiopia (Central Bureau of Statistics 2020).
-Their children are placed in schools where most of their fellow-students are from marginalized backgrounds, and most of the adults work in unskilled, poorly paid jobs such as cleaning.
-High-school-age children are often referred to vocational schools, the assumption being that these are the only schools where they can meet their full potential.
-Others are sent to residential schools, both to ease the financial burden on their parents and following the official thinking that they will receive a better education there.
+Upon arrival in Israel, the olim are housed in absorption centres, and only after a period of time there do they move to what will be their permanent residence.
+Whether by choice, necessity, or government directive (e.g., earmarked aid), many settle in neighbourhoods populated by other olim from Ethiopia (Central Bureau of Statistics 2020).
+Their children attend schools where most students are from marginalized backgrounds and most adults work in unskilled, poorly paid jobs.
+Teenagers are often referred to vocational schools, the assumption being that they have the potential for nothing more.
+Others are sent to residential schools to ease the financial burden on their parents; following official thinking, it is believed they will receive a better education there.